All Episodes

 And make the centerpiece.

-Because if you know that's that's the one thing that we touted, and if that if it hadn't gone well, it wouldn't have been good.
+And if it hadn't gone well, it wouldn't have been good.

 But it went over famously.

-The fillet was the favorite of the night, but the strips got themselves uh a lot of rave reviews as well.
+The fillet was the favorite of the night, but the strips got themselves a lot of rave reviews as well.

 And that's the confidence and the faith I have in the specialness and the uniqueness of Allen Brothers.

-Go to their website, abstakes.com.
+Go to their website, absteaks.com.

 You'll be amazed at what you see at their website, abstakes.com.